VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 > **Note:** Events are not the only way to manage the push synchronization of updates from the write-side to the read-side.

-# Why Should I Use CQRS?
+# Why should I use CQRS?

 Stepping back from CQRS for a moment, one of the benefits of dividing the domain into bounded contexts in DDD is to enable you to identify and focus on those portions (bounded contexts) of the system that are more